Welcome to Plym Children's Theatres

 Recovering at home

-Following a general anaesthetic your child will need to stay off school for at least 24 hours, during which they must have close adult supervision.
-Some surgeries will require your child to stay off school for longer.
-If this is the case you will be informed of this at your pre-operative assessment.
+Following a general anaesthetic your child will need to stay off nursery/school/work for at least 24 hours, during which they must have close adult supervision.
+The side effects of an anaesthetic can last up to 48 hours.
+Some operations will require your child to stay off nursery/school/work for longer, this may be to prevent infection and allow time for healing.
+This may have been discussed with you when you saw the surgeon and can be confirmed at your pre-operative assessment or with the surgeon.